elisabon75/ECM_2526_FinalProject/README.md

 ```
 ### Teaching & Supervision

-This project was developed as part of a **Machine Learning course** at École Centrale Méditerranéen.
+This project was developed as part of a **Machine Learning course** at École Centrale Méditerranée.

 **Course given by:** 🎓 **[Sitraka Matthieu FORLER](https://www.linkedin.com/in/sitraka-matthieu-forler/)** *Senior Data Scientist & AI Architect | Professor of Applied Machine Learning*